SivaramakrishnanBaskar/Multivariate-Linear-Regression/README.md

 ### Step1

-Import Pandas library.
+Import pandas as pd

 ### Step2

-mport Linear_model from sklearn.
+Read the csv file

 ### Step3

-Read the csv file using pandas library.
+Read the csv file

 ### Step4

-Enter the parameters of the linear function.
+Create the linear regression model and fit

 ### Step5

-Print the parameters of the linear function.
+Predict the CO2 emission of a car where the weight is 2300kg and the volume is 1300cm^3

+### Step6
+rint the predicted output

 ## Program:
 ```